A Bill to amend the Matrimonial Causes Act 1962 was unanimously passed in Parliament during the meeting of 15 July 2019.

 According to divorce lawyers, the minimum period of marriage required prior to the commencement of divorce proceedings is reduced from three years to one year.
 The requirement for a period of separation prior to divorce proceedings being commenced is also removed.Visit the Steven Feakes & Associates website if you are looking for a lawyer that can help you out with your divorce, they will not only be able to guide you on your divorce but also with the custody of your kids.

 The Act also provides for financial relief proceedings to be brought in certain circumstances following an overseas divorce.
+Click the website link for more information.

 The Act was commenced on the 15th August 2019 along with the publication and commencement of the Rules of Court.